 What motivates an individual to channel her power and influence to work towards the betterment of the world and society, and be an inspiration to others?

-In our interview with Laura Turner Seydel, this extraordinarily active American philanthropist walks us through her professional journey, marked by her strong commitment to protect and nurture the environment for future generations.
+In our interview with Laura Turner Seydel, this extraordinarily active American philanthropist walks us through her professional journey, marked by her strong commitment to protecting and nurturing the environment for future generations.
 Laura talks about the dire state of our planet and how rigorous actions and collaboration among governments and big corporations can – and indeed must – help towards developing a sustainable future for humanity.
 Being a staunch environmental advocate, she highlights the many initiatives undertaken by her foundation work, aimed at creating healthy living standards for families.
-Laura also invites us in to her LEED Gold-certified home in Atlanta, EcoManor, and shares with us scientific evidence behind her latest passion: the power of soil regeneration to positively impact the changing climate, and to restore biodiversity.
+Laura also invites us into her LEED Gold-certified home in Atlanta, EcoManor, and shares with us scientific evidence behind her latest passion: the power of soil regeneration to positively impact the changing climate and restore biodiversity.

 I grew up in a home that recognized the importance of protecting the planet.
 My dad, Ted Turner, was a pioneer who sounded the alarm about global warming and nuclear weapons beginning in the 1980s.
 He also aired series and documentaries, which we grew up on, including The Undersea World of Jacques Cousteau and National Geographic Explorer depicting the wonder and beauty of the natural world.
 We also learned of the damage humans were causing to land, sea, and life on earth.